Micah-T/micah-torcellini/posts/2020-11-27-divine-intervention-in-western-epic.md

 [^21]: Milton, 3.101-109.

-[^22]: While Milton does not explicitly make the unity clear, the
+[^22]: While Milton does not explicitly make the unity clear
-    genre of the epic somewhat forces the writer to respect the audience's viewpoint, as the genre assumes that the audience anticipates the story.
+    (indeed, separating them may be somewhat necessary to make the Son clearly the epic hero), the genre of the epic somewhat forces the writer to respect the audience's viewpoint, as the genre assumes that the audience anticipates the story.
 For Milton, his audience would have been